abcxyz/secure-setup-terraform/README.md

 # Secure Setup Terraform

-This repository contains a composite GitHub action + two linters that are built to meet the requirements set out to lightly secure the usage of Hashicorp's Terraform product from a GitHub action.
+This repository contains a composite GitHub Action and two linters that are built to meet the requirements set out to lightly secure the usage of HashiCorp's Terraform product from a GitHub Action.

 ## Linters